warroyo/tap-flux-aks/README.md

 ```

-## Create any senstive values files needed and put them in AKV
+## Create any senstive tap values files needed and put them in AKV

 in this example there is only one needed and that is for the view cluster. you can place any tap values files with senstive data in the `cli/sensitive-values` folder.

+view cluster:

 ```bash
 export TAP_VIEW_VALUES=$(cat cli/sensitive-values/sensitive-view-values.yml | base64)